bakhadher852/nodeExpressApi/README.md

 To start this project you should have PostgreSQL app installed in your local machine Open PostgreSQL app
-Uncomment the code in config>databse.js file to creat new database Run : npm install npm start
+Uncomment the code in app.js to add seeds to database which is:
+// const seederAccessContro = require("./seeds/addRowsToAccessControlWithPermision");
+// const seedEndPoints = require("./seeds/seedEndPoints");
+// const seedRoles = require("./seeds/seedRoles");
+Run :
+npm install
+npm start